HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

 When we audit the source code for an application it's fairly easy to get a feel of how it's been developed, what the potential weak points are going to be, and sometimes it takes just a few minutes to come to the conclusion that there will be an exploit even if it hasn't been found yet.
 In the industry we call this 'code smell'.

-One thing we look at is consistency and the likelyhood for a developer to make mistakes when using the different code patterns or techniques, having worked as a developer for a significant chunk of time the PHP Melody code base instantly struck a chord - it's a consistent mess of potential pitfalls, general bad practices and high chances that security slip-ups will be made.
+One thing we look at is consistency and the likelihood for a developer to make mistakes when using the different code patterns or techniques, having worked as a developer for a significant chunk of time the PHP Melody code base instantly struck a chord - it's a consistent mess of potential pitfalls, general bad practices and high chances that security slip-ups will be made.

 ## SQL Injection and Inconsistency